 West Texas Crude Expansion Projects

 The West Texas – Longview Access and West Texas – Houston Access were developed to deliver crude oil from West Texas to the Mid-Valley Pipeline at Longview, Texas and to the Houston, Texas market.
 The projects have initial capacity to transport approximately 40,000 barrels per day to Houston, and approximately 30,000 barrels per day to Longview.
 The West Texas – Houston Access project was operational in Q2 2012.
 The West Texas – Longview Access project was operational in Q2 2013.
 The West Texas-Nederland Access is being developed to deliver crude oil from West Texas to SXL’s Nederland Terminal at Nederland, Texas.
 The project is anticipated to have initial capacity to transport approximately 40,000 barrels per day to Nederland.
-The West Texas – Nederland Access project is dependent upon Pegasus.
+The West Texas – Nederland Access project was operational in Q3 2014.

 Permian Express Phase I